"The Japanese pianist Shoko Kawasaki impressed with nobility

 Her performances are often broadcasted by various radio and TV channels in Japan, Germany, Italy and other countries.
 Many of her recitals in Germany have received popular reviews from many German newspapers such as Süddeutsche Zeitung, Muenchener Merkur, WAZ.

 2013, She received the Grazia Music Prize, which was made to honor and support young excellent artists.
 Shoko was the first person who received this prestigious prize.

-Currently, residing in Germany, she serves as a piano lecturer at The University of Music and Performing Arts Munich.
+Currently, residing in Germany, she serves as a piano lecturer at The University of Music and Performing Arts Munich and Ludwig-Maximilians-University / Theater Akademie.
+She was selected by G.Henle Verlag to be the promotion manager for the Henle App.
 She holds performances not only In Japan, but also across Europe.